pyeventsourcing/eventsourcing/docs/topics/user_guide/infrastructure.rst

     assert sequenced_item_mapper.to_sequenced_item(domain_event1) == sequenced_item1

-An alternative straightforward approach is to use a namedtuple with fields that correspond to the domain event attribute names, such as the ``StoredEvent`` namedtuple.
+An alternative is to use a namedtuple with fields that correspond to the domain event attribute names, such as the ``StoredEvent`` namedtuple (discussed above).

 .. code:: python